Open-Finance-Lab/RLSolver/rlsolver/docs/source/helloworld/quickstart.rst

 2. **Training**

+Take S2V-DQN as an example, as proposed by Dai et al. (2017) in Learning Combinatorial Optimization Algorithms over Graphs. (https://arxiv.org/abs/1704.01665)).

-Take S2V-DQN as an example.
-In `config.py`, we set parameters as follows:
+In ``..methods\eco_s2v\config.py``, we set parameters as follows:

 .. code-block:: python